pkmn/engine/src/lib/gen1/README.md

 does not produce an equivalent to Pokémon Showdown's `|request|` protocol message, this information must be gleaned through the `Battle` state).

-Documentation wire protocol used for logging traces when `-Dtrace` is enabled can be found in [PROTOCOL.md](../../../docs/PROTOCOL.md).
+Documentation of the wire protocol used for logging traces when `-Dtrace` is enabled can be found in [PROTOCOL.md](../../../docs/PROTOCOL.md).

 ### `Battle`